Frequently Asked Questions

 If you are bringing a child aged 12 months or under to a children’s show or our pantomime, and the child does not need their own seat (a babe in arms) the child must have a £1 Baby Ticket – these can be purchased from the Box Office.

-Update as of 24 March: Following the government’s latest directives to the public to help stop the spread of coronavirus, the Theatre Royal & Royal Concert Hall Nottingham will remain closed until further notice.
+Updated on 16 June: Following the government’s directives to the public to help stop the spread of coronavirus, the Theatre Royal & Royal Concert Hall Nottingham is currently closed until further notice.

 We are working hard to reschedule as many events as possible to future dates.
 We will contact all ticket holders directly if their event has been cancelled or rescheduled.